 Choose Your Laptop

-When buying a new computer, be sure to check with your college or school on any specific hardware requirements that you should consider.
-There are, however, general minimum specifications that the university can recommend, which can be found on the device discounts site.
+When buying a new computer, check with your college or school to determine any specific hardware requirements.
+The general minimum specifications recommended by the university can be found on the device discounts site.

 Loaner laptops can be obtained through lending lockers at Snell Library.
-Visit the IT Service Desk to reserve a laptop, then find it in a designated locker.
-Return it to a locker when finished.
-Vending machines in the Snell Library will provide power adapters, recorders, presentation clickers, and other technology items for loan.
+Visit the IT Service Desk to reserve a laptop, retrieve it from a designated locker, and then return it to a locker when finished.
+Vending machines in Snell Library provide power adapters, recorders, presentation clickers, and other technology items for loan.

 Print Your Documents

 Students have access to general-use printers in several campus locations.
-PaperCut is the software that allows students to release printed materials at any of these locations.
+The PaperCut software allows students to release printed materials at any of these locations.

-Comcast Xfinity Streaming service is available to students in Northeastern residence halls.
-A smart television is recommended for accessing the Stream service, which offers over 200+ live streaming TV channels, on-demand shows, and movies.
+Comcast Xfinity Streaming is available to students in Northeastern residence halls.
+A smart television is recommended for accessing the stream service, which offers more 200 live streaming TV channels, on-demand shows, and movies.